Skip navigation

 SWS is usually not life threatening.
 The condition does need regular lifelong follow-up.
 The person's quality of life depends on how well their symptoms (such as seizures) can be prevented or treated.

-The person will need to visit an eye doctor (ophthalmologist) at least once a year to treat glaucoma.
+The person will need to visit an eye doctor (ophthalmologist) at least once a year to check for or treat glaucoma.
 They also will need to see a neurologist to treat seizures and other nervous system symptoms.

 Possible Complications